-Use your 7-litre kitchen catcher to separate your organic waste indoors and reduce your number of trips out to your organics cart.
-To make cleaning easier, line your kitchen catcher with newspaper or brown paper bags.
+Use your 7-litre kitchen catcher to separate your organic waste indoors and reduce your number of trips to your organics cart.
+To make cleaning easier, you may line your kitchen catcher with newspaper or brown paper bags.
 Kraft paper bags can be purchased in packages of 10 for $1.00 at participating City Recreation Facilities.
-Please do not use plastic or biodegradable/compostable bags as they're not accepted in the organics cart.
+Please do not use plastic or biodegradable/compostable bags as they are not accepted in the organics cart.
 Download instructions on creating a newspaper liner for your kitchen catcher:

 Organic Waste Process

 - We transport your organic waste materials to the Harvest Power Facility in Richmond.

 - Materials at the facility are unloaded and put into a compost pile, including the Kraft paper bags.